jasonjoo2010/godao/README.md

 ## Changelog

+### v0.0.3

+Wrap all field names avoiding collision with keywords.

 ### v0.0.2

 Change the type of UpdateEntry.Value from string to interface{} which will fit more types of values.